WHAT SHOULD I DO IF I GET SUED?

 WHAT SHOULD I DO IN ADDITION TO ANSWERING THE COMPLAINT?

 Collect and organize all important documents related to the claims!
-For example:
+For example, if the lawsuit relates to a construction project gather documents such as:

 - All contracts